-The Report makes clear the very uneven way that the distribution of deprivation and disadvantage is reflected in differential need and burden of disease across the two Districts.
-Much of this need is unmet at early parts of the BoD pathway, but then reveals itself as disproportionate levels of demand through extensive and expensive complications, multi-morbidity and crisis demands on service, as well as premature mortality.
+The Report makes clear the very uneven way that the distribution of deprivation and disadvantage is reflected in differential need and burden of disease across NEL.
+Much of this need is unmet at early stages of the burden of disease, but then reveals itself as disproportionate levels of demand through extensive and expensive complications, multi-morbidity and crisis demands on service, as well as premature mortality.